 A road rage accident is a frightening experience.
-It’s bad enough when a driver hits you due to carelessness.
+It's bad enough when a driver hits you due to carelessness.
 When motorists try to intimidate you, harass you, or even do you harm and an accident occurs as a result, the outcome can be catastrophic.
+Many victims of road rage accidents wonder, "Can You Sue Someone for Road Rage?"

-The good news is that victims of road rage accidents can often sue the driver for the injuries and damages they sustain.
+The good news is that you can sue the driver for the injuries and damages they sustain in most cases.
 Unfortunately, obtaining compensation for accidents caused by aggressive driving is not always easy.

-Road rage is an extreme form of aggressive driving.
-Although just about everyone gets angry behind the wheel from time to time, road rage drivers tend to (a) get angry very quickly and (b) engage in dangerous behaviors behind the wheel.
+Road rage is an extreme form of aggressive driving behavior.
+Although just about everyone gets angry behind the wheel from time to time, road rage drivers tend to

 Common signs of road rage you might notice among other drivers include: